mbreughe/CarND-Advanced-Lane-Lines/writeup.md

 * I added a threshold for the minimum amount of pixels we need to detect in a lane line
 * When no pixels are detected as being part of a lane line in a vertical slice, I don't add a center.
 * I keep track of strides: in case we didn't detect any pixels in a slice, we do want to make sure that in a next slice, we can shift far enough.
 (Remember that we can only slide our windows whithin a given margin).
 * I also keep track of how many slices in a row did not find any lane lines, and stop detecting if we missed too many of them.
-Otherwise, we run into the issue that we might end up picking the last couple of slices from the other lane line.
+Otherwise, we run into the issue that we might end up picking pixels from the other lane.

 After detecting points that belong to lane lines, I fit a second order polynomial through them.
 This is done in the fitPolynomial function on lines 353 through 371.